fcdoc/doc/en/flashduty/mixin/alert_integration/Sentry.md

 Synchronize Sentry alert events to Flashcat via webhook to achieve automated noise reduction processing of alert events.

 ## In Flashduty
-You can obtain an integrated push address through the following two methods, choose either one.
+You can obtain an integrated push address through the following two methods; either one will suffice.

-### Use Proprietary Integrations
+### Use Proprietary Integration

 When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.